niuers/Distributed-System-Design-Review/Scalability.md

    * Consistent
    * Isolated
    * Durable

 ### Distributed System
-1. We'll have 'P', so we can only pick one from Availability and Consistency
+1. We'll always have 'P', so we can only pick one from Availability and Consistency
 2. There are only two types of systems
-   * CP
-   * AP
+   * CP: Wait for a response from the partitioned node which could result in a timeout error.
+The system can also choose to return an error, depending on the scenario you desire.
+      * Choose Consistency over Availability when your business requirements dictate atomic reads and writes.
+   * AP: Return the most recent version of the data you have, which could be stale.
+This system state will also accept writes that can be processed later when the partition is resolved.
+Writes might take some time to propagate when the partition is resolved.
+      * Choose Availability over Consistency when your business requirements allow for some flexibility around when the data in the system synchronizes (eventual consistency).
+      * Availability is also a compelling option when the system needs to continue to function in spite of external errors (shopping carts, etc.)
 3. BASE (Basically Available, Soft State, Eventually Consistent)